What is Yajra DataTables in Laravel?

 serverSide: true,

-ajax: "{{ route('get.users') }}",
+ajax: "{{ route('users.index') }}", // Route to controller

 columns: [

-{data: 'action', name: 'action', orderable: false, searchable: false},
+{ data: 'action', name: 'action', orderable: false, searchable: false }

 ]